lisitsyn/tapkee/README.md

 `#define TAPKEE_EIGEN_INCLUDE_FILE <path/to/your/eigen/include/file.h>`

-Please note that if you don't use Eigen3 in your projects there is no need to define that variable, Eigen3 will be included by Tapkee in this case.
+Please note that if you don't use Eigen3 in your project there is no need to define that variable, Eigen3 will be included by Tapkee in this case.

+If you are able to use LGPLv3 license you could define the following variables:

+- `TAPKEE_USE_LGPL_COVERTREE` to use Covertree code.

 When compiling your software that includes Tapkee be sure Eigen3 headers are in include path and your code is linked against ARPACK library (-larpack key for g++ and clang++).